MEDSL/medslcleaner/vignettes/excel.md

-Extracting Returns from Excel Files
+Working with Spreadsheets
 ================

-This vignette demonstrates the extraction of election results from Excel files using the `medslcleaner` package.
-We’ll introduce a toolset and workflow for examples of common spreadsheet layouts.
+This vignette demonstrates the extraction of election results from Excel and CSV files using the `medslcleaner` package.
+We introduce the available tools and show solutions for common spreadsheet layouts.

 # Tutorial